decretist/ICMCL17/paper/ICMCL17.md

 relied on a data set of the texts of the case statements and the first- and second-recension *dicta* that I very carefully and laboriously prepared.[^3] The work I am going to discuss today depends on that same data set.
-To recapitulate: the overarching goal is the same -- to use computational distant reading techniques to enhance our close reading of the *Decretum* -- but each individual project attempts to answer different questions using different tools
+To summarize: the overarching goal is the same -- to use computational distant reading techniques to enhance our close reading of the *Decretum* -- but each individual project attempts to answer different questions using different tools